-River Eden SAC NY462237 2463.23 (ha) Qualifying Features Oligotrophic to mesotrophic standing waters with vegetation of the Littorelletea uniflorae and/or of the Isoëto-Nanojuncetea Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) White clawed (or Atlantic stream) crayfish Austropotamobius pallipes Sea lamprey Petromyzon marinus Brook Lamprey Lampetra planeri River lamprey Lampetra fluviatilis Atlantic salmon Salmo salar Bullhead Cottus gobio Otter Lutra lutra Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats and habitats of qualifying species The structure and function (including typical species) of qualifying natural habitats The structure and function of the habitats of qualifying species The structure and function of the habitats of qualifying species The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely The populations of qualifying species, and The distribution of qualifying species, and The distribution of qualifying species within the site In relation to River Eden and Tributaries SSSI - subject to natural change, to maintain the following habitats and geological features in favourable condition, with particular reference to any dependent component special interest features (habitat, vegetation types, species, species assemblages, etc.) for which the land is designated.
-Habitat Types represented (Biodiversity Action Plan categories) Rivers and Streams Broadleaved, mixed and yew woodland (Wet woodland) Fen, marsh and swamp (Lowland wetland) Standing Open Water Species represented Atlantic salmon Salmo salar River lamprey Lampetra fluviatilis Brook lamprey Lampetra fluviatilis Brook lamprey Lampetra fluviatilis Brook lamprey Lampetra fluviatilis Brook lamprey Lampetra planeri Sea lamprey Petromyzon marinus Bullhead Cottus gobio White-Clawed crayfish Austropotamobius pallipes Schelly Coregonus lavaretus Otter Lutra lutra Invertebrate Assemblage Breeding bird assemblage Breeding bird assemblage Sand martins (breeding) Geological features (Geological SiteTypes) Karst (IK) Site CA11 Willowholme, Carlisle, is identified for a waste treatment and management facility and lies adjacent to the SAC.
-BRO5 Kingmoor Park Rockcliffe Estate, is identified as a Broad Area for further waste management facilities, and is 285m from the SAC Site M34 Kingmoor rail sidings, is identified for safeguarding the rail sidings, and is 4 3 00m from the SAC.
+River Eden SAC NY462237 2463.23 (ha) Qualifying Features Oligotrophic to mesotrophic standing waters with vegetation of the Littorelletea uniflorae and/or of the Isoëto-Nanojuncetea Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) White clawed (or Atlantic stream) crayfish Austropotamobius pallipes Sea lamprey Petromyzon marinus Brook Lamprey Lampetra planeri River lamprey Lampetra fluviatilis Atlantic salmon Salmo salar Bullhead Cottus gobio Otter Lutra lutra Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; • The extent and distribution of qualifying natural habitats and habitats of qualifying species • The structure and function (including typical species) of qualifying natural habitats • The structure and function of the habitats of qualifying species • The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely • The populations of qualifying species, and • The distribution of qualifying species within the site In relation to River Eden and Tributaries SSSI - subject to natural change, to maintain the following habitats and geological features in favourable condition, with particular reference to any dependent component special interest features (habitats, vegetation types, species, species assemblages, etc.) for which the land is designated.
+Habitat Types represented (Biodiversity Action Plan categories) • Rivers and Streams • Broadleaved, mixed and yew woodland (Wet woodland) • Fen, marsh and swamp (Lowland wetland) • Standing Open Water Species represented • Atlantic salmon Salmo salar River lamprey Lampetra fluviatilis • Brook lamprey Lampetra fluviatilis • Brook lamprey Lampetra fluviatilis • Brook lamprey Petromyzon marinus • Bullhead Cottus gobio • White-Clawed crayfish Austropotamobius pallipes • Schelly Coregonus lavaretus • Otter Lutra lutra • Invertebrate Assemblage • Breeding bird assemblage • Breeding bird assemblage • Sand martins (breeding) Geological features (Geological SiteTypes) • Karst (IK) Site CA11 Willowholme, Carlisle, is identified for a waste treatment and management facility and lies adjacent to the SAC.
+BRO5 Kingmoor Park Rockcliffe Estate, is identified as a Broad Area for further waste management facilities, and is 285m from the SAC Site M34 Kingmoor rail sidings, is identified for safeguarding the rail sidings, and is 430m from the SAC.
 Site M18 Stamphill gypsum mine is identified as a Preferred Area for gypsum extraction and lies 480m from the SAC.
 Site CA30 Kingmoor Road recycling centre, is identified for a waste treatment and management facility, and is 690m from the SAC.
-Site M36 Shapfell Quarry, is identified for safeguarding of its rail sidings, and is 700m from the SAC.
+Site M36 Shapfell Quarry, is identified for safeguarding of its rail sidings, and is 700m from the SAC. ------------------- -------------------------- --- --- --